 When S=1, it indicates that the Status Enquiry message is for summary information.
 In that case the Status Response message contains summary information (Connection ID and connection Status) of the specified connections.
-When S=0, detailed information is requested.
+When S=0, detailed information, including connection attributes, is requested.